Clever Cloud offers support for Docker containers. These are deployed inside virtual machines to guarantee a secure level of isolation.

-Many add-ons do exist on Clever Cloud, please refer to the full list and check add-ons dedicated pages for full instructions.
+Many add-ons do exist on Clever Cloud: refer to the full list and check add-ons dedicated pages for full instructions.

-During add-on creation, you will see Applications screen, with a list of your applications.
+During add-on creation, an Applications screen appears, with a list of your applications.
 You can toggle the button to Link and click next.
-If you finish the process of add-on creation, the application will automatically be linked to it.
+If you finish the process of add-on creation, the application is automatically linked to it.

 You can also link another application from the same page in the Clever Cloud console, using the Link applications dropdown menu.